nico9889/teamspeak6-server-arm64/README.md

 At this time I only tested that the server starts and it's possible to connect to it.

 **Please note that ARM64 is not officially supported by TeamSpeak.
-If you encounter bugs by using this image, please avoid reporting them to TeamSpeak unless you are 100% they are not related to the emulator.
+If you encounter bugs by using this image, please avoid reporting them to TeamSpeak unless you are 100% sure they are not related to the emulator.
 You may want to report them to https://github.com/ptitSeb/box64 to attempt to improve the emulation support instead.**

 I tested this image by using Podman, but it should work correctly on Docker as well as they are pretty much equivalent.